 These types of apartments are often less expensive.
 Since it won’t all be going towards rent, you’ll have extra money to spend on the leisure options made available to D.C. residents.
 When renting with Blueground for example, you’ll get a large selection of fully-furnished and completely equipped studio apartments to choose from.
 Their flexible lease terms and move-in ready properties allow you to relocate to the District without any hassle.

 This apartment is located in a historic neighborhood full of modern twists.

 There are both old homes and modern condos here and they blend seamlessly together.
 This property is located close to Union Station, so you will have easy access to the rest of the city via public transportation.

 Massachusetts Avenue runs through the inner ring of this neighborhood.
 It’s well known for its bohemian and alternative scene.
-You will have the ability to explore There are tons of popular art galleries to explore and fine dining to enjoy.
-It is an incredibly bike and pedestrian-friendly neighborhood with green spaces where you can spend some quiet moments.
+There are tons of popular art galleries to explore and fine dining options to enjoy.
+It is a very bike and pedestrian-friendly neighborhood with lots of green spaces where you can spend some quiet moments.

-Living in this apartment, you will have easy access to the Kennedy Center, the World Bank, and the State Department.
-When you need some fresh air away from the city, head to Rock Creek Park, for a walk, jog, or cycle.
+Living in this apartment provides easy access to the Kennedy Center, the World Bank, and the State Department.
+For those days when you need some fresh air away from the city, head to Rock Creek Park, for a walk, jog, or cycle.

-This apartment is located in the Mount Vernon Triangle, which is a flourishing neighborhood that combines business and pleasure.
-There are boutiques, scenic parks, and a variety of eateries.
-It is near the trendy neighborhood of Shaw and Downtown.
+This apartment is located in Mount Vernon Triangle, which is a flourishing neighborhood that combines business and pleasure.

 Living here you’ll be within walking distance from the Walter E. Washington Convention Center and both the Mount Vernon and Gallery Place Metro stations.
-You’ll have easy access to your work and to an array of recreational activities, making this apartment ideal.
+You’ll have easy access to your work and to an array of recreational activities, making this apartment an ideal choice.